Covid-19 News: We bring you the summary of the most relevant

 Monday March 29

-The death toll from Covid-19 in Mexico would be 60% higher, the Government admits

-The number of people killed by Covid-19 would be 60% higher in relation to the figure reported by the Ministry of Health until last week.
+The number of people who died from Covid-19 would be 60% higher than the figure reported by the Ministry of Health until last week.
 According to the latest figures contained in the most recent Excess Mortality report in Mexico, the number of deaths in Mexico from Covid-19 would be around 321,000 deaths, a figure higher than the 201,429 deaths recorded.
 According to the data breakdown, from the beginning of the pandemic to February 14, 294,287 people died from Covid-19, while from February 15 to March 27, 27,223 more deaths were added.

 Teachers would remain on the Covid-19 vaccination list